boxorange/BioIE-LLM/README.md

 These results highlight both the opportunities and current limitations of LLMs in extracting biological knowledge, particularly in complex domains like protein interaction networks.

-### KEGG Pathway Recognition
+## KEGG DB Pathways affected by LDR exposure Task (Generative Task)
 This experiment evaluates the performance of Large Language Models (LLMs) in recognizing genes associated with human pathways relevant to low-dose radiation (LDR) exposure using the KEGG database.

-#### Task Description
+### Task Description

-- **KEGG DB Pathways affected by LDR exposure Task (Generative Task)**: For each of the top 100 KEGG pathways associated with LDR exposure, models were prompted to generate 10 genes.
+- For each of the top 100 KEGG pathways associated with LDR exposure, models were prompted to generate 10 genes.
 These predictions were compared to the actual gene sets associated with each pathway.
 - Due to the extensive nature of KEGG pathways, we limited the comparison to 10 predicted genes per pathway for evaluation consistency and efficiency.
 - The evaluation metrics include:
   - **Micro F1**: Measures accuracy across all gene-pathway pairs.